Concord University: Athletics

 Concord University, known athletically as the Mountain Lions, is home to many intercollegiate and intramural athletics teams.
-The men's intercollegiate teams include: baseball, basketball, football, cross country, golf, soccer, tennis as well as track and field.
-The women's intercollegiate teams include basketball, cheerleading, cross country, golf, soccer, softball, tennis as well as track and field.
+The men's intercollegiate teams include: baseball, basketball, football, cross country, golf, soccer, tennis, and track and field.
+The women's intercollegiate teams include basketball, cheerleading, cross country, golf, soccer, softball, tennis, and track and field.
 Concord University is an NCAA Division II school, and a member of the Mountain East Conference.
 The Office of Student Affairs provides intramurals in many athletic activities, including flag football, volleyball, and basketball.